johnmmcgee/mtasa-docker/README.md

-# MTA:SA Server Docker image
+# MTA:SA Server Container image

-Unofficial Docker image for Multi Theft Auto: San Andreas game server.
+Unofficial Container image for Multi Theft Auto: San Andreas game server.
 Maintained mostly for myself, but also for anyone from the MTA community who find it useful.

 ![image](https://user-images.githubusercontent.com/4274691/95139095-fd730200-076b-11eb-8310-e2e009856fd4.png)

 ## Details

-- This image is automatically built and published on Dockerhub as [`notfound/mtasa-server`](https://hub.docker.com/r/notfound/mtasa-server)
+- This image is automatically built and published on podmanhub as [`notfound/mtasa-server`](https://hub.podman.com/r/notfound/mtasa-server)
 - The base image is Debian Testing (slim) which ensures maximum compatibility and official support
 - Total image size is oscillating around 100MiB
 - **64-bit server only**
-- On Windows, only the [**Docker Desktop with WSL 2 backend**](https://docs.docker.com/docker-for-windows/wsl/) is supported, so expect weird issues with different setup (been there, done that, big NOPE from me).
+- On Windows, only the [**podman Desktop with WSL 2 backend**](https://docs.podman.com/podman-for-windows/wsl/) is supported, so expect weird issues with different setup (been there, done that, big NOPE from me).
 On Linux there are no problems at all.
-- The tags always reflect the specific version and build number of the MTA server which they contain, i.e. `1.5.9-21437-v1`
+- The tags always reflect the specific version and build number of the MTA server which they contain, i.e. `latest`

 > **Note:** the `v4` in this example is the version number of the tag itself because sometimes something might go wrong and an updated release of the same version and build number is needed)